Pat McCormick (actor): Early life

-McCormick was born in Lakewood, Ohio on June 30, 1927.
+McCormick was born in Lakewood, Ohio, on June 30, 1927.
 He was a 1945 graduate of Rocky River High School.

 Career

 McCormick was a high school athlete and served in the United States Army during World War II.
 He then enrolled at Harvard University as a freshman in the autumn of 1947 where he played basketball that year.
 He later dropped basketball to concentrate on track (hurdles).
 He dropped out of Harvard Law School for a career in advertising, but abandoned that career as well when he started writing jokes for television and standup comedians, including Jonathan Winters.
 Eventually, he became a writer for The Jack Paar Show.
 He wrote for Get Smart, The Danny Kaye Show and wrote and appeared on Candid Camera.
 He was also a member of the I've Got a Secret production staff in the early 1960s.

 McCormick was both the announcer and straight man for Don Rickles on The Don Rickles Show in 1968.
 He was a regular on The New Bill Cosby Show in 1972.
 Behind the scenes, he was one of the lead writers on The Tonight Show writing many of its most well-known lines.
 He wrote the line "Due to today's earthquake, the God is Dead rally has been canceled."
 As part of a skit on a Jonathan Winters special McCormick, as a court jester, quipped to the regally-attired Winters "Is that a scepter in your pocket, or are you just happy to see me?" a quite risque line for early 1970s television.

 His first screen performance was in The Shaggy D.A. in 1976.
 He played President Grover Cleveland in Robert Altman's Buffalo Bill and the Indians, or Sitting Bull's History Lesson in the same year.
 In 1977, he appeared in Smokey and the Bandit and appeared in the sequels in both 1980 and 1983, alongside Paul Williams as wealthy con men Big and Little Enos Burdette respectively.
 Pat appeared in the 1982 TV movie Rooster, which also starred Williams.
+In 1984 he co-starred in the George Carlin HBO TV show Apt.
+2C of which only the pilot episode was ever made.
 He appeared as the Ghost of Christmas Present in a TV production in the Bill Murray comedy Scrooged in 1988, with his final appearance being in Ted & Venus.

+On March 26, 1974, Johnny Carson's Tonight Show monologue was interrupted by McCormick streaking across the stage, done on a bet with the rest of the writing staff.